 This is a case where you may want to pause and take a look at how your investments are performing and whether it would be a good idea to direct your money to a better-performing fund that helps you achieve your financial objectives.

-There might arise a situation where we need to move our funds from the investments to some urgent capital intensive expense like medical emergency, or loss of a job.
+There might arise a situation where we need to move our funds from the investments to some urgent capital-intensive expense like a medical emergency or loss of a job.
 If you have been investing in a liquid fund for emergencies, certain liquid funds allow you instant redemption that you can put to use.

 The strategy mutual fund houses devise in picking stocks from large, small or mid-cap and targeting sectors should ideally remain constant.

-However, they might change the fund strategy to capture the market more efficiently, or change the fund manager.
+However, they might change the fund strategy to capture the market more efficiently or change the fund manager.
 Although the AMC usually informs investors in case of any changes, investors may redeem their units.
-Especially when if he/she feels the fund’s strategy no longer aligns with the financial goals.
+Especially when he/she feels the fund’s strategy no longer aligns with the financial goals.